-NATCHITOCHES – The Natchitoches-Northwestern Symphony Orchestra will open its 2013-14 season Thursday, Oct.
+NATCHITOCHES – The Natchitoches-Northwestern Symphony Orchestra will open its 2013-14 season Thursday, physician Oct.
 3 at 7:30 p.m. in Magale Recital Hall.
 Dr. Douglas Bakenhus will conduct the orchestra.
 Graduate assistant conductors are Mario Alejandro Torres and Lincoln Hall.
 Northwestern State University Professor of Horn Dr. Kristine Coreil is the featured soloist.

 Tickets are $10.
-Northwestern State University, BPCC@NSU and Louisiana School for Math, Science and the Arts students are admitted free with a current student I.D.
+Northwestern State University, generic BPCC@NSU and Louisiana School for Math, Science and the Arts students are admitted free with a current student I.D.
 Season tickets for the 2013-14 season are available by contacting Robert Scott, president of the Natchitoches-Northwestern Symphony Society, at (318) 352-0075.

 According to Bakenhus, due to growth in the strings and orchestral program at Northwestern State, this year’s orchestra will feature two string sections, the Philharmonic Strings and the Symphony Strings.
 The combined sections have more than 60 musicians.

 “We have a large number of talented freshman and sophomores due to the work faculty members Andrej Kurti and Paul Christopher have done in recruiting and teaching students,” said Bakenhus.
 “Creating an additional string section gives our music education students an additional opportunity to gain valuable leadership experience.”

 Bakenhus said the growth was also made possible by the support of the Northwestern State administration and the Natchitoches-Northwestern Symphony Society.